nekodjin/life/commentary.md

 code from the `ops::{Index, IndexMut}` impls) and I renamed them to `inter` and `inter_mut` so that it is clearer what their functions are.

+> # Commit:
+> ### refactor indexing api
+> 2eac16f977760da7a4d713f59e36acd96c0d58d4

+This one will be short.
+At the suggestion of a friend, I'm replacing the `bool` field (`.current`) as well as the `bool`s used in the matrices with proper enums.
+I don't know why this didn't occur to me in the first place.